Azure/ResourceModules/docs/wiki/Getting started - Scenario 1 Onboard module library and CI environment.md

 > **Note:** Whether you chose GitHub or Azure DevOps as your repository's environment does not affect your options when registering the pipelines.

 > **Note:** If you don't want to use all modules, you can remove those that should not be part of your library.
 However, when doing so, make sure you use the utility [`Get-LinkedLocalModuleList`](./Getting%20started%20-%20Get%20module%20cross-references) to check for any cross-module references.
-For example, you may find that when you'd remove the 'Microsoft.Network/privateEndpoints', that it is still referenced by some of the modules you may want to use (for example 'Microsoft.KeyVault/vaults').
+For example, you may find that when you'd remove the 'Microsoft.Network/privateEndpoints', that it is still referenced by some of the modules you may want to use (for example, 'Microsoft.KeyVault/vaults').
 In those cases, make sure to not accidently delete required references.

 <details>
 <summary>GitHub Repository</summary>